 Commercial and Consumer Fraud

 - Alec Baldwin v.
-Mary Boone Gallery et al: Obtained seven-figure settlement, representing a full trial victory, on behalf of Alec Baldwin, in a high-profile art fraud case against the Mary Boone Gallery (See “Why Alec Baldwin is $1 Million Richer Today” in The New York Times, “Alec Baldwin Settles …” in the Daily Journal, and “Alec Baldwin’s Legal Tussle Over Art” in The New Yorker).
+Mary Boone Gallery et al. Obtained seven-figure settlement, representing a full trial victory, on behalf of Alec Baldwin in a high-profile art fraud case against the Mary Boone Gallery.
+(See “Why Alec Baldwin is $1 Million Richer Today,” The New York Times; “Alec Baldwin Settles …,” the Daily Journal; “Alec Baldwin’s Legal Tussle Over Art,” The New Yorker)

-- Sumner Redstone v.
-Individuals: Representing Sumner M. Redstone in a lawsuit to recover $150 million from Ms. Herzer and another former companion (see “Sumner Redstone Sues Two Ex-Companions for Elder Abuse to Reclaim $150M in Gifts,” in The Hollywood Reporter), and in several derivative actions filed by shareholders of Viacom and CBS in the Delaware Court of Chancery.
+- Sumner M. Redstone v.
+Individuals.
+Successfully represented Mr. Redstone in a lawsuit to recover $150 million from Ms. Herzer and another former companion (See “Sumner Redstone Sues Two Ex-Companions for Elder Abuse to Reclaim $150M in Gifts,” The Hollywood Reporter) and in several derivative actions filed by shareholders of Viacom and CBS in the Delaware Court of Chancery.

 - Anton Segerstrom v.
 Fine Art & Collectible Enterprises.
 Representing prominent philanthropist and developer Anton Segerstrom in a multimillion-dollar lawsuit related to his purchase of numerous Jasper Johns works that had been stolen and fraudulently sold.

 - Pacific Life v.
 Bank of New York Mellon.
 Obtained $50 million for Pacific Life against Bank of New York Mellon at conclusion of motions for summary judgment in fraud, breach of contract, and breach of fiduciary duty matter in an investment mismanagement case.